mickymacode/devops-complete-project/README.md

         kubectl get pods（check installed）

+    13.5 Access **Grafana** dashboard:

-    13.5 kubectl get all -n monitoring (can see all service are internal with ClusterIP)
+            kubectl get all -n monitoring

+        (can see all service are internal with ClusterIP)

         Change the 'CluterIp' to 'LoadBalancer' for external access:

             kubectl edit svc prometheus-grafana -n monitoring

-        browser: elb DNS name (no port needed), access **Grafana** dashboard
+        browser: elb DNS name (no port needed) to access Grafana webpage

         LOGIN: